 Documentation must be uploaded to your account.
 It can be in the form of a screenshot, photo, PDF, or jpeg.

-Applications are accepted on a rolling, first-come first-served basis.
+Applications are accepted on a rolling, first-come first-served basis for your first choice.
 Complete applications are processed first.
 Waiting lists are created for classes that fill.
 Classes that are under-enrolled may be canceled.

 Cost and Financial Aid